heymickdoc/kopi/README.md

 ### The Kopi Solution: A Lightweight, Surgical Slice

 Kopi is different.
 You don't restore *anything*.
-You specify the "seed" tables you care about in your `kopi.json` (e.g., `Sales.SalesOrderDetail`, `Sales.Amount`, `HumanResources.Person`).
+You specify the "seed" tables you care about in your `kopi.json` (e.g., `Sales.SalesOrderDetail`).

 Kopi then:

 1. Analyzes all foreign key dependencies for your seed tables.
 2. Performs a topological sort to find the complete "slice" of required parent and grandparent tables.

-3. Generates a *small, referentially-intact* database in Docker containing *only* the data you need, for *only* the tables you need.
+3. Generates a *small, referentially-intact* database in Docker containing *only* the data you need.

 Instead of waiting 30 mins for a 1TB monster, you wait 10 seconds for a 5MB database with exactly the data you need.
 This is the "surgical slicing" that makes Kopi so fast.